Kansas juvenile officer accused of having sex with teenager - NewsBreak

 Kansas juvenile officer accused of having sex with teenager

-Pedro Cruz-Garcia, 25, bonded out of the Shawnee County jail after posting $50,000 bond on Sunday.

-The Kansas Department of Corrections said Tuesday that Cruz-Garcia is charged with having unlawful sexual relations with a juvenile corrections inmate 16 years or older.
+Pedro Cruz-Garcia, 25, was released from the Shawnee County jail after posting a $50,000 bond on Sunday.
+He is charged with having unlawful sexual relations with a teen who was 16 years old or older.

 Comments / 0